 OWLIM can be configured via "rule-sets" – sets of axiomatic triples and entailment rules - that determine the applied semantics.
 The implementation of OWLIM relies on a compile stage, during which the rules are compiled into Java source code that is then further compiled using the Java compiler and merged together with the inference engine.

-A rule-set file can have up to three sections named Prefices, Axioms, and Rules.
-Only the Rules section is mandatory, however the sections must appear sequentially in the order listed in the following sections.
+A rule-set file has three sections named Prefices, Axioms, and Rules.
+All sections are mandatory and must appear sequentially in this order.

 This section defines abbreviations for the namespaces used in the rest of the file.
 The syntax is: